 The Climate Advisory Team (CAT) was convened by Governor Green to develop community-informed policy recommendations that drive the state’s climate-related priorities for the next legislative session in 2025.

-We owe it to Hawaiʻi to do everything we can to reduce the impacts of climate-related disasters like the Lahaina wildfire, including the environmental, economic, and community fallout that came with it.
+We owe it to Hawaiʻi to do everything we can to reduce the impacts of climate-related disasters like the Lahaina wildfire, including the environmental, economic and community fallout that came with it.
 It is our responsibility as a state to proactively mitigate the unmanageable costs of a future climate-related disaster.
 Designing these mitigations through policy change is the goal of the Climate Advisory Team.

 The Climate Advisory Team (CAT) is charged with developing policy recommendations to minimize the impacts of future climate-related disasters and to speed recovery from the physical and financial damage they cause.
 The group is empowered to create a set of solutions that meets the unique situation in Hawaiʻi; while the CAT will look to models established in other communities around the country, our objective is to recommend a set of solutions that are responsive to the specific needs of our island community statewide.
 We recognize that these problems won’t be solved overnight, but progress must be made.